theo-armour/2020/lib/map/README.md

 ## To Do / Wish List

+### Very soon

+* Retain settings such as number of rows and columns when other attributes are updated
+* Directly enter latitude and longitude in the menu
+* Enable saving overlay type to location hash
+* Enable saving rows, columns and height scale to location hash

+### In due course

 * Right-click menu
 	* Display latitude and longitude and elevation
 	* Button to go to next zoom level at that location
-* Rows, columns and height scale to location hash
-* Overlay type to location hash
-* Directly enter latitude and longitude
+* Set given latitude and longitude to be exactly at the origin
 * Add buildings wherever the data is available
 * Add Sun range and analemma diagrams
 * Add a Burning Man "street map" to any location and have it "decal" the terrain
 * Add interaction, titling, GeoJSON mapping overlays
-* And people dancing in the street
+* Add people dancing in the street
-* Nearby places labels
+* Add nearby places labels
+* Link to see same view in Google Earth, Google Street View and other services

 ## Issues